 The Department of Geosciences, University of Oslo in Norway is the broadest research-based geoscience teaching environment in Norway and covers most of the geosciences.
-The Department which was founded in 2003 is under The Faculty of Mathematics and Natural Sciences.
+The Department was founded in 2003.

-The Geology building, Department of Geosciences.
+Department of Geosciences, The Geology Building.
 Photo: GK Tjoflot

-The Department of Geosciences, is University of Oslos unit for studies and research within the geosciences.
-The Department of Geosciences was established in 2003 by merging three departments of the Faculty of Mathematics and Sciences.
+The Department of Geosciences is University of Oslos unit for studies and research within the geosciences.
+The Department is relatively "young" established in 2003 by merging three departments of the Faculty of Mathematics and Sciences.
 The three long-established departments were:

 - The Department of Geophysics